 “Security and Justice from a District Perspective: Rukum, Nepal.”
 International Alert.
 2010. https://www.international-alert.org/publications/security-and-justice-district-perspective/ (co-author)

-“Political, Administrative and Fiscal Aspect of Federalism: Myanmar’s Transition to Multi-order Governance.”
+“Political, Administrative, and Fiscal Aspects of Federalism: Myanmar’s Transition to Multi-order Governance.”
 (Training Curriculum and Guidance Note).
 The Asia Foundation.
 October 2020. (co-author)

 “Fiscal Federalism in Myanmar: Training Curriculum.”
 The Asia Foundation.
 October 2018. https://asiafoundation.org/where-we-work/myanmar/ (co-author)